 - Incident handling: A hybrid cloud environment changes incident handling in at least two ways.
 First, whereas you may have control over your own data center, if an incident occurs, you’ll need to work with your service provider because the service provider controls at least part of the infrastructure.
 Second, the nature of multi-cloud often makes investigating an incident more complicated as information may be commingled.
 Service providers are also concerned about data privacy, which can make log analysis difficult.
 It is critical that organizations understand how the service provider defines an incident as well as how you can work with the provider to ensure that everyone is satisfied.

 - Application security: When an application is in the cloud, it’s exposed to every sort of security threat.
-Application security can cover multiple areas, including securing the software development lifecycle in the cloud; authentication, authorization, and compliance; identity management, application authorization management, application monitoring, application penetration testing, and risk management.
+Application security can cover multiple areas, including securing the software development lifecycle in the cloud; authentication, authorization, and compliance; identity management, application authorization management, application monitoring, ethical hacking of applications, and risk management.

 - Encryption and key management: Data encryption refers to a set of algorithms that can transform text into a form called cyphertext, which is an encrypted form of plain text that unauthorized parties can’t read.
 The recipient of an encrypted message uses a key that triggers the algorithm to decrypt the data and provide it in its original state to the authorized user.
 Therefore, you can encrypt data and ensure that only the intended recipient can decrypt it.
 In the public cloud, some organizations may be tempted to encrypt all their information because they’re concerned about its movement to the cloud and how safe it is once it’s in the cloud.
 Recently, experts in the field have begun to consider other security measures aside from encryption that can be used in the cloud.